njnr14/Restaurant-Search/Readme.md

-# Zomato Restaurant Listing & Searching
+# Restaurant Listing & Searching

-This is a project assignment that implements a restaurant listing and search system using the MERN (MongoDB, Express, React, Node.js) stack.
+This project implements a restaurant listing and search system using the MERN (MongoDB, Express, React, Node.js) stack.
 The goal of the project is to allow users to load restaurant data into a database, build a web API service for fetching and searching restaurants, and create a user interface to display and search through the restaurant data.

 ## Table of Contents
 - [Project Overview](#project-overview)